Giskard-AI/ml-internship-tests/README.md

-# Technical exercise - Data scientist intern @ Giskard
+# Technical exercises - Machine Learning internships @ Giskard

 Hi!
 As part of our recruitment process, we’d like you to complete the following technical test in 10 days.
 Once you finish the exercise, you can send your notebook or share your code repository by email (matteo@giskard.ai).
 If you want to share a private GitHub repository, make sure you give read access to [`mattbit`](https://github.com/mattbit).